bratpeki/modern-milkytracker-guide/docs/xm.md

 You can set which song order you want to return to.
 The order that the track returns to is called the **repeating song order**.

+## Global song volume

+A property of the song which describes the intensity of the volume of the entire song.
+By default, this value is 40, which is the maximum global volume.
+You can change the global volume using the [Gxx colume effect](./fx.md#gxx-set-global-volume).

 ## Song title

 Each song has a title, which can be left blank.